-As a Worcester student you have a range of options to study abroad or work in another country.
+As a Worcester student you have a range of options to study abroad on exchange at one of our international partner universities.

 Less than 5% of UK students study abroad as part of their degree.
 This kind of experience puts you among an elite group of enterprising students.

 Semester one or two may be more suitable for you depending on your course.
-Your school’s International Coordinator or the Exchange and Study Abroad Coordinator can help you determine which semester will be the best fit for you.
+Your school’s International Coordinator or the International Mobility Team can help you determine which semester will be the best fit for you.

 Third year abroad

 You can switch your degree to a four-year degree and spend year three abroad.
 For this option, you will spend years one, two, and four in Worcester completing your degree requirements.
-You will spend year three abroad either at one of our partner universities or completing a placement.
+You will spend year three abroad at one of our international partner universities.

 Study abroad FAQs